jfasch/jfasch-home/trainings/repertoire/design-patterns/design-patterns.rst

 .. rubric:: Footnotes
 .. [#luke] While some say that polymorphism has been invented by the
-	   indecisive, other say that architecture is the art of making decisions late.
+	   indecisive, others say that architecture is the art of making decisions late.